ahvo/Insight_Stock_Error_Challenge/src/README.md

 # Additional Notes

 Tool was tested using coding challenge's testing suites.
 Results are within +- .01 error range presumably due to rounding issues.
 Only minor dependancies were utilized to display fundamental coding logic.
 Additional error-checks were implemented as well.
 Code assumes user will also use same input/output file names and execute code using run.sh.
-Thank you for your time and consideration.